Key takeaways

-VAT Rates in the UK
+VAT Rates UK

 VAT, or Value Added Tax, is a tax that gets charged onto the price of most goods and services in the UK.
 It’s applied at every step of the supply chain - from production and wholesale all the way to the final sale to the customer.
 Ultimately, it’s the end consumer who ends up paying the full cost of VAT, even though businesses collect it on behalf of the government.